George Pickett: Appomattox

-Postwar life
+Later life

 Pickett's execution of 22 captured Union Army soldiers, from North Carolina at New Bern, was then under investigation.
 Pickett, fearing prosecution, fled with his wife and son to Canada.
 Testimony at the hearings, including that of wartime North Carolina Governor Zebulon Vance, alleged that at least some of the executed men had belonged to local militias and been unwillingly transferred to the regular Confederate army in "violation of their enlistment agreement," and thus should not have been treated as deserters and shot.
 Pickett remained out of the country for a year until hearing that, at the recommendation of Ulysses S. Grant, the investigation had ended.
 Pickett returned to the United States with his family in 1866 to work as an insurance agent and farmer in Norfolk, Virginia.

 On June 23, 1874, House Resolution 3086, an "act to remove the political disabilities of George E. Pickett of Virginia", was passed by the U.S. Congress.
 Pickett was granted a full pardon, about a year before his death.

 Pickett lamented his men, lost in great number at Gettysburg.
 Late in his life, Colonel John S. Mosby, who had served under General J. E. B. Stuart, was present when Lee and Pickett met briefly after the war.
 He claimed their interaction was cold and reserved.
 Others present at the meeting disputed this, stating Lee only acted in his usual reserved and gentlemanly fashion.
 Pickett, Mosby said, complained bitterly to him after this meeting that "That man destroyed my division."
 Mosby allegedly replied, "Yes, but he made you immortal."
 Most historians find the encounter as Mosby interpreted it unlikely.
 Asked by reporters why Pickett's Charge failed, Pickett frequently replied, "I've always thought the Yankees had something to do with it."